112Nisha/Contacts-Directory/README.md

-ISS-Hackathon-team-25
-Welcome to IIIT Contact Directory

-This is a web application developed for storing, searching, and updating data in a systematic and efficient way.

-To run this application, run "app.py" and open the link generated in the terminal in any browser.
-This will take you to the home page "index.html," which displays a few photos of our institute followed by some write-up about the institute and our website.
-What follows next are 2 buttons:
+# Contacts Directory

+This web application is designed to manage and organize information about students and faculty within IIIT Hyderabad.
+It allows for easy access to student and faculty details and provides functionalities to update existing information, add new entries, and search the database efficiently.

+## Getting Started

+To run this application:
+- Clone the repository.
+- Run `app.py`.
+- Open the generated link in any web browser.

+## Usage

+### Home Page

+Upon accessing the application, the home page (`index.html`) welcomes users with institute photos and relevant information.
+Also provided are options to navigate to the following:
-Student Database: This button takes you to the student information page.
+- Student Database: Accesses the student information page.
-Faculty Database: This button takes you to the faculty information page.
+- Faculty Database: Accesses the faculty information page.

-The student information page displays details of students, i.e, rollno, phoneno, cgpa, house, branch.
-This information is available for everyone to view.
-This page has 3 options:

-Update student information: Upon clicking this button, it will ask for a key (unique to every student, much like a password).
+### Student Database

+The Student Information Page displays the following student details:
+- Roll number
+- Phone number
+- CGPA
+- House
+- Branch

+#### Functionalities

+- **Update Student Information:**
+  Requires a unique key for authentication before allowing updates to student details (name, phone, email).
+- **Add Student:**
+  Allows the addition of new student information.
+Reserved for admin office and is authenticated using a specific key (`appaji_key`).
+- **Find a Student:**
+  Enables searching the database based on various parameters such as name, email, phone, house, branch, and CGPA.

+### Faculty Database

+The Faculty Information Page shows the following faculty details:
+- Name
+- Email
+- Phone number
+- Major Research area
+- Office hours
+- Office

+#### Functionalities

+- **Update Faculty Information:**
+  Requires a key (e.g., `aftab_key`) possessed by all faculty members for updating their information.
+- **Add Faculty:**
+  Allows the addition of new faculty information.
+Restricted to admin access with a specific key.
+- **Find a Faculty:**
+  Enables filtering based on fields like name, email, phone number, major research area, office hours, and office.

+## Security Measures

+### Key Authentication

+Certain functionalities (update/add) require a specific key for authorization, preventing unauthorized access.
 For our website, we have given this as the id in the database.
-It can be manipulated by a hash function to generate stronger keys or we can have a password field in the database that will be randomly generated.
-Only when the key is valid, the information of the student (name, phone, and email) can be updated.
-This, ofcourse, is to prevent misuse of the site to modify data.
+It can be manipulated by a hash function to generate stronger keys, or we can have a password field in the database that will be randomly generated.

-Add student: Adding students to the database will only be permitted to the admin office who will have a key (we have the key here as "appaji_key").
-On clicking the add student button, a prompt will be displayed which will ask for a key and only when it is correct, it will redirect to the add student page where you can add all the information of a particular student.

-Find a student: This button allows you to search the database based on all the parameters, namely name, email, phone, house, branch, and cgpa.
-You would have to select from a dropdown the field you want to search based on whatever you need to look for.
-It displays all the information with respect to the search field, e.g., search by cgpa, and the table displayed would contain all the details of the people with that required cgpa.

-The faculty information page displays the details of faculty, such as name, email, phoneno, major research area, office hours, and office.
-This page also has three buttons that can be clicked on and is very similar to the student:

-Update faculty information: When this button is clicked, a prompt asks for a key that all of the faculty have (which we have here as aftab_key).
-This page has options of email, phone, major research area, office hours, and office that can be changed.

-Add a faculty: When this button is clicked, a prompt asks for a key that we assume only the admin has.
-The details that can be filled are name, email, phoneno, major research area, office hours, and office.

-Find a faculty: This button allows the user to filter based on the fields of name, email, phoneno, major research area, office hours, and office.

-The key, cannot be found by trying to inspect the webpage.
-Again, this is to prevent misuse of the site.
+### Webpage Inspection Protection

+Measures are in place to safeguard keys from being revealed through webpage inspection, ensuring site security.